ashbig/Azurify/README.md

 ## Runtime

 Azurify annotates 100,000 variants in approximately 30 minutes of runtime.
 You should expect to need more than 16GB of memory and longer runtimes as record volume increases.
+If you file that are much larger, considering breaking your input into smaller files if you are on a low memory machine.

 ## The Azurify Project